sgillamwright/angular-master-seed/README.md

 ---
 #Overview
-This project is a **very** opinitionated Angular seed project full of Angular 1.x, and tooling best practices.
-The code is written using Javascript 2015 (ES6) and transpiled and built using Babel & Webpack.
+This project is a **very** opinitionated Angular seed project full of my preferred Angular 1.x, and tooling best practices based on my experience using Angular 1.x on large apps.
+The code is written using ES2015 and transpiled and built using Babel & Webpack.
 To assist with making the app flexible and transitional down the road I have adopted a component based strategy similiar to that proposed for Angular 2.0.
 The component strategy consists of the app being broken down into as small components as possible to maximize reusability, keep logic simple and testing as uncomplicated as possible.
 These components operate as little mini apps in their own right and contain their own CSS, JS, Templates and tests together for clarity.
 This approach is inline with the Web Component spec and just makes sense to build a flexible and future friendly application.

 ###Approach
 * The app and its views are built by building templates using components with light view controllers that orchastrate communication between the components & business Logic in services.